Prathvi-aj/Rest/README.md

 How to Execute :
 - Download Repository
+- Remove the branch name(-master) from pojrct folder
 - Open project on eclipse as a existing maven project
 - Run AppTest Class as a TestNG Class